cue-lang/cuelang.org/content/docs/concept/_en.md

 depth, and provide background information to help the CUE user discover how best to take advantage of its unique and powerful features.

-Use this interface to browse and search through the contents, titles, examples, and tags of the guides, and to narrow down the list of guides to a specific
-topic:
+The [Popular guides]({{< relref "popular-guides" >}}) page contains a curated list of frequently-used concept guides -- or you can use this list to browse through all the concept guides, and to find guides with specific content, titles, and tags:

 {{< search contentType="Concept Guides" showContentTypes=false >}}